ayomide-100/instagram-reach-analysis/README.md

 # instagram-reach-analysis
+---
-#  Instagram Reach Analysis and Engagement Prediction
+##  Instagram Reach Analysis and Prediction

-This project explores and analyzes Instagram data to identify trends, user engagement patterns, and factors that contribute to reach.
-It uses various data visualization and machine learning tools to gain insights from the dataset.
+Predict Instagram **Impressions** from early engagement signals and post metadata.
+Built with scikit-learn pipelines (feature engineering + model), TF-IDF for text when needed, and a Streamlit app for simple and fast inference.

 ## Project Overview

-- **Data Source**: `instagram_data.csv`
+---
-- **Goal**: Analyze and visualize the factors that impact user engagement and content reach on Instagram.
+**Goal**: Analyze and visualize the factors that impact user engagement and content reach on Instagram.

+- Cleans and engineers features from raw Instagram post data.
+- Trains  models (includes regularized linear models, tree boosting, and an ensemble).
+- Uses **log1p(Impressions)** as the target for stability.
+- Evaluates with repeated stratified CV on binned targets to reduce variance on small data.
+- Serves predictions and Insight with visualizations via **Streamlit**.
+- Saves & loads the **entire pipeline** (preprocessing + model) for reproducible inference.

 ##  Key Features
+---

 - Data Cleaning & Preprocessing
 - Exploratory Data Analysis (EDA)